webjsx/webjsx/README.md

 # webjsx

-webjsx is a minimal virtual DOM library for building web applications with JSX and Web Components.
+A minimal library for building web applications with JSX and Web Components.
 It focuses on simplicity, providing just **two core functions**:

 - **`createElement`**: Creates virtual DOM elements using JSX.
 - **`applyDiff`**: Efficiently applies changes to the real DOM by comparing virtual nodes.

-webjsx is not a framework—it's a lightweight library.
-Its purpose is to handle the essential tasks of creating and updating DOM elements, without additional complexity.
 For more examples, visit [https://github.com/webjsx/webjsx-examples](https://github.com/webjsx/webjsx-examples).

 ## Installation